cloudpedagogy/ai-capability-framework-scenarios/professional-communication-and-engagement/README.md

-# Professional Communication and Engagement
+# Professional Communication and Engagement — Scenario Set
-**Applying the AI Capability Framework**

-This folder contains scenario-based guides for applying the **CloudPedagogy AI Capability Framework (2026 Edition)** to professional communication and engagement contexts where AI may shape messaging, framing, interpretation, or public trust.
+This folder contains scenario-based applications of the **CloudPedagogy AI Capability Framework (2026 Edition)** focused on professional communication, engagement, and public-facing interaction.

-These scenarios address moments where communication is not merely informational, but **consequential** — influencing reputation, relationships, legitimacy, and decision-making across organisational, public, and stakeholder-facing contexts.

-AI is increasingly used to draft, adapt, summarise, or optimise communication.
-These scenarios help professionals use AI **responsibly, proportionately, and defensibly**, without eroding judgement, credibility, or care.
+These scenarios address moments where AI may shape how organisations communicate, listen, respond, and represent themselves — often in contexts where trust, legitimacy, and ethical responsibility matter as much as efficiency or clarity.

+The scenarios are designed to support **responsible, human-centred communication practices** when AI is present, permitted, or under consideration.

 ---

-## What this folder is for
+## Who this scenario set is for

-Professional communication and engagement contexts include situations where:

-- messages carry reputational or ethical weight
-- audiences have different levels of power, expertise, or vulnerability
-- accuracy, tone, and proportionality matter as much as clarity
-- AI-generated outputs may appear confident, persuasive, or authoritative

-This folder supports AI-aware practice in contexts such as:
+This folder is designed for professionals working in roles such as:

-- internal and external communications
-- stakeholder and partner engagement
+- Communications, engagement, and public affairs teams
-- public-facing explanations of decisions or evidence
-- policy, strategy, or research communication
-- sensitive or high-risk messaging

----

-## Who this is for

-These scenarios are designed to support:

-- Communications and engagement teams
+- Policy, consultation, and stakeholder engagement staff
-- Policy, strategy, and public affairs professionals
+- Leaders and managers responsible for public trust
-- Researchers and leaders communicating findings or decisions
+- Researchers and educators engaging external audiences
-- Educators and facilitators supporting AI-aware communication practice
-- Governance, risk, and assurance roles concerned with reputational impact

-They assume **no technical AI expertise**, but do assume responsibility for judgement and accountability.
+- Professionals handling media, reputation, or sensitive dialogue

+The scenarios are suitable for individual reflection, team discussion, workshops, and governance-aware training.

 ---